Elon Musk backs off from feud with Trump, saying he regrets social media posts that 'went too far'

-Elon Musk stepped back from his explosive feud with U.S. President Donald Trump, writing on X that he regrets some of his posts about his onetime ally and that they went "too far."
+Elon Musk stepped back from his explosive feud with U.S. President Donald Trump, writing on X that he regrets some of his posts about his onetime ally.

 Early Wednesday morning, he posted "I regret some of my posts about President @realDonaldTrump last week.
 They went too far."